manospits/Phenesthe/README.md

 - states (durative)
 - dynamic temporal phenomena (durative)

 Given an input stream of input phenomena '_Phenesthe_' will produce the instants or intervals at which user defined temporal phenomena are true or hold.
-More details can be found in
- "M. Pitsikalis, A. Lisitsa and Shan Luo.
+More details can be found in "_M.
+Pitsikalis, A. Lisitsa and Shan Luo.
 2021.
 Representation and Processing of Instantaneous and Durative Temporal Phenomena.
-(TBA)"
+(TBA)_"
 ## Features

 - A user friendly language that allows the definition of temporal phenomena